*Post was last updated on February 26, 2021

 #2: Touring Plans (Website and App)

 Touringplans.com is the work of data scientists.
 They gather endless data on ride wait times, daily attendance, and even public school calendars.
-They then use this data to help you make a detailed plan for each day of your trip.
+They then use this data to help you make a ‘touring plan’ which is a detailed plan for each day of your trip.
 Essentially, you enter in all of the rides or shows you want to visit each day along with your dining and fast pass reservations and it will tell you the optimal order in which to visit each attraction.
 They have recommended plans which you can edit as well.

 I love having a specific plan instead of wandering aimlessly from ride-to-ride.
 The Touringplans.com website claims to save users upwards of four hours of waiting in line each day.
 And the best part is that they have an app.
 So, while you are in the park if a ride is closed or you fall behind schedule, you just click the update button to refresh your plan.
 We generally do this several times each day.